mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial09/README.md

 *	CityBorder
 *	Damage_sites_Update3_Aleppo_2015...

-Uncheck the `City Border` file and `zoom to layer`, for the Damage Sites data.
+Uncheck the `City Border` file and `Zoom to layer`, for the Damage Sites data.
 Open attributes table, by `Right-Click` and examine the fields in the dataset.
 You will see the following fields:
 *	SiteID
 *	SensorDate
 *	SensorID